-A: For your first two semesters you will be advised through University College.
+A: For your first two semesters you will be advised through your College.
 After completing your first two semesters, you will then be assigned an academic advisor based on your major.
-This will usually be a faculty member who has received training in advising.
+This will usually be a faculty member in your major.

 Q: Can I retake the math placement test?

 A: Occasionally, students feel that their result is not indicative of their strength in mathematics.
 In these cases, a student is allowed to retake the test.
-When retaking a test, please send an e-mail to firstname.lastname@example.org , and notify your academic advisor.
+When retaking a test, please send an email to the testing center firstname.lastname@example.org to schedule a retest. (http://www.coastal.edu/testcenter/)

 Q: How do I know what classes I need to take?

-A: The curriculum requirements are found in the Coastal Carolina University Catalog, on the Coastal Carolina University website, and in handouts given to you at orientation.
+A: The curriculum requirements are found in the Coastal Carolina University Catalog, on the Coastal Carolina University website.
 Your advisor will also have this information available for you and will review with you the online program evaluation.